 World-class fashion designers like Yohji Yamamoto, Guo Pei, and Laura Kim, have shown that Asia holds an ever-growing influence and talent pool for the industry at large.
 But these people didn’t just gain popularity overnight.
 For several years, a few key English fashion media in Asia have served as launch pads for helping bold new fashion trends reach the stratosphere.

 To help you get started on the Asian fashion beat, we’ve compiled several great English sites that can help inspire — some mainstream, others more underground.
 These fashion-focused media also bring unique perspectives and influence from a variety of adjacent local industries.

-Recommended English fashion media
+Recommended English fashion media in Asia

 Launched in 2016, SCMP Style’s luxury section offers fresh discussions about the global fashion sector from a uniquely Asian perspective.
 From profiles of rising international designers to in-depth coverage of the K-Pop industry and even a masterclass for figuring out jade authenticity, you can always find interesting insights when perusing this print and online outlet.

 Insiders will tell you that it can be tricky to navigate China’s fashion scene, as most local news sites are published in Chinese.
 Jing Daily, however, stands out as a great source of info for everything fashion and luxury in China.

 Established in 2009, Jing Daily provides updates on industry news and tech to help you stay up on China’s ever-evolving luxury sector.
 Uniquely, Jing Daily produces in-depth luxury and fashion reports, some of which are free.